openmapsforeurope2/data-tools/docs/developer-guide-en.md

 The tools provided are as follows:

 - `create_table`: generates and runs the scripts to create all the tables required of the OME2 central large-scale database.
+- `create_view`: generates and runs the scripts to create the release views of the OME2 central large-scale database.
 - `border_extract`: used to extract objects around an international boundary from a source table to a target work table for further processing.
+- `clean`: removes data outside a country' extent (starting from a distance threshold).
+This cleanup is the first step of the data harmonization process along borders.
+This function includes extraction, cleaning, and integration steps.
 - `integrate`: reintegrates into the source table the data extracted and processed in the work table.
+- `prepare_data`: prepares the data required for the edge-matching or validation (after the edge-matching) processes.
+- `integrate_from_validation`: updates the production tables by integrating changes from the validation tables (initial table and processed data table).
 - `revert`: undoes the changes corresponding to the 'step' specified as a parameter.
 All changes linked to subsequent 'steps' are also undone.
 - `copy_table`: copies tables located in a schema into the public schema.
-- `clean`: removes data outside a country' extent (starting from a distance threshold).
-This cleanup is the first step of the data harmonization process along borders.
-This function includes extraction, cleaning, and integration steps.
-- `integrate_from_validation`: updates the production tables by integrating changes from the validation tables (initial table and processed data table).
-- `prepare_data`: prepares the data required for the edge-matching or validation (after the edge-matching) processes.

 This project also includes [SQL scripts](https://github.com/openmapsforeurope2/data-tools/tree/main/sql/db_init) intended to set up the internal mechanisms of the OME2 database (life-cycle management, resolution, identifiers, etc.).